 Blog traffic tactic 2: Interview and collaborate with experts

 Even if you don’t have much traffic, don’t be afraid to reach out to interview and collaborate with subject matter experts.
 Most people are highly receptive to being interviewed if the content you’re creating aligns with and will help them further their mission.
-Plus, many are willing to promote the content on their social media accounts, which can further expand your reach and earn more traffic.
+Plus, many are willing to promote the content on their social media accounts or even author guest posts themselves, which can further expand your reach and earn more traffic.

 Consider an expert roundup with the top 10, 50, or even 100 leaders in your industry—a powerful tactic to encourage influential people to share the article with their audiences.
 This tactic is even more effective if you create a badge or other complementary visual they can feature on their website, ideally linking back to your original article.